fmmricardo/rm-blog/src/content/posts/TNDS-Challenge-Week/index.md

 ![](./working_dev.jpg)

-This project started during the masterclass with Javier ‘Simón’ Cuello at The New Digital School .
+This project started during the masterclass with Javier ‘Simón’ Cuello at The New Digital School.
 Javier is a UX designer specializing in mobile, currently living in Barcelona, who has worked on app design projects for companies like Zara, Telefónica, and Yahoo and is also the co-author of Designing Mobile Apps.

 ##The challenge